Low-threshold response of a scintillating xenon bubble chamber to nuclear and electronic recoils: Results

-To obtain a complete estimate of the NR nucleation efficiency as a function of recoil energy $E_r$ and thermodynamic state, a global analysis using all neutron calibration data gathered with the chamber is undertaken, closely following a similar analysis performed for the PICO dark matter experiment \cite{PICONR}.
+To obtain a complete estimate of the NR nucleation efficiency as a function of recoil energy $E_r$ and \qseitz{}, a global analysis using all neutron calibration data gathered with the chamber is undertaken, closely following the analysis performed in Ref.~\cite{PICONR}.
 The data is binned by bubble count in each event (``multiplicity''), \qseitz{}, and calibration source.
 The background data is binned in the same way, with a 1-to-1 map between source and background datasets.
 For consistency, the background and source data are required to be taken during the same xenon fill.

-To extract a nucleation efficiency measurement, the expected energy spectrum and multiplicity of neutron interactions in the detector is required; this information is extracted from the detailed PoliMi output of the MCNPX-PoliMi simulations described in section \ref{ss:data}.
+To extract a nucleation efficiency measurement, the expected energy spectrum and multiplicity of neutron interactions in the detector is required; this information is extracted from the detailed PoliMi output of the MCNPX-PoliMi simulations described in Sec.~\ref{ss:data}.
 In the limit where neutrons scatter at most once in the detector, the expected experimentally observed bubble rate $R_{\rm{obs}}$ can be calculated for a given bubble nucleation efficiency model $\epsilon(Q_{\text{Seitz}},E_r)$ as

 where $R_{\rm{MC}}(E_r)$ is the simulated energy spectrum.
 To include multi-scatter events, a probabilistic approach is used, turning each simulated recoil into a bubble with probability $\epsilon(Q_{\text{Seitz}},E_r)$.
 For this analysis, simulated and real data are divided into two multiplicity bins, counting single- and multi- (2+) bubble events.